winklogo200.png

 We have placed some product links on this page.
 If you purchase by clicking on them, we will get a commission to use to help with operating costs.

-The American Football League 2.0 was a short-lived but exciting attempt at a rival pro football institution.
-Many of the franchises of the AFL robbed the rosters of the NFL teams they shared cities with.
+The American Football League 2.0 was a brief but exciting attempt at establishing a rival professional football institution.
+Many of the AFL franchises raided the rosters of NFL teams with which they shared cities.
 That is except for Booston who refused to take any players from the NFL Boston Redskins franchise.
 (We will see in a bit how this may have benefitted the Redskins)

-This AFL was the second of three instances an alternate League by that name would compete with the NFL, the first being the one organized by Red Grange land C.C.
+This AFL was the second of three instances in which an alternate League by that name would compete with the NFL, the first being the one organized by Red Grange and C.C.
 Pyle back in 1926.
-This second-generation AFL would feature an six-team league organized by former New York Giants personnel director Dr. Harry March.
-The popularity of the rival League was evident when fifteen cities launched applications to join the AFL.
-After careful consideration and viability items were addressed, March and a few others selected the six best choices to help the new League.
-Dr. March spearheaded the effort to have it be a league with the players' input in decision-making.
-March served as the president of the fledgling association until his resignation in October and his replacement by New York Yankees Football franchise owner James Bush.
+This second-generation AFL would feature a six-team league organized by former New York Giants personnel director Dr. Harry March.
+The popularity of the rival League was evident when fifteen cities launched applications to join the AFL—after careful consideration and addressing viability items, March and a few others selected the six best choices to help the new League.
+Dr. March spearheaded the effort to establish a league with the players' input in decision-making.
+March served as the president of the fledgling association until his resignation in October, when he was replaced by James Bush, owner of the New York Yankees Football franchise.

 The teams in this edition of the American Football League were:

 The AFL had attendance issues with five of its teams.
-New York, Cleveland, and Boston had substantial numbers at the box office, but their revenue needed more to carry the load of the entire League.
+New York, Cleveland, and Boston had substantial box office numbers, but their revenue needed to increase to carry the load of the entire League.
 The AFL was looking for some additional viable franchises after it first season.

 Summary of the 1936 NFL Season